 TCR/mm-1.1Deeded Repatriation Location.
 A specific location, protected by a deed restriction, shall be dedicated to repatriate cultural materials encountered during future archaeological study, development, and occupation within the Specific Plan Area.
-An accessible vault, protected from the elements, and accessible to the tribes shall be constructed within the boundary of DR-001.
+An accessible vault, protected from the elements, and accessible to the tribes shall be constructed within the boundary of DR-001. but outside of areas known to contain surface deposits.
 The specific location, size, and construction methodology of the vault will be developed in direct consultation with the consulting tribes.

-TCR/mm-1.2 Project Design Considerations.
-The applicant shall incorporate, to the extent feasible, themes, infrastructure, and placenames associated with local Chumash tribes into the overall project - throughout all phases of future development.
-These design considerations shall include, be limited to the following aspects: 1.
+TCR Impact 1 (Class II) TCR/mm-1.2 Project Design Considerations.
+The applicant shall incorporate, to the extent feasible, themes, infrastructure, and placenames associated with local Chumash tribes into the overall project design throughout all phases of future development.
+These design considerations shall include, but not be limited to the following aspects: 1.
 Designated areas for local Chumash tribes to use for various purposes, such as ceremonial gatherings, education, and events; 2.
-Planting of native vegetation, specifically species varieties that have significance to the local Chumash tribes; 3.
-Incorporation of informative and interpretive signage; 4.
+Planting of native vegetation, specifically species varieties that have significance to the local Chumash tribes; З. Incorporation of informative and interpretive signage; 4.
 Incorporation of tribal names, placenames, and phrases for appropriate project design features; and 5.
-Development of designated trails outside of the boundaries of known resources to limi unauthorized use and reduce potential for looting.
-Residual Impa cts
+Development of designated trails outside of the boundaries of known resources to limit unauthorized use and reduce potential for looting.
+Residual Impa cts itigation Measures CR/mm-2.1 through CR/mm-2.4, TCR/mm-1.1, and TCR/mm-1.2, known CRHR-eligible resources would be considered less than significant with mitigation